Asuka24601/Asuka24601/README.md

-- 👋 Hi, I’m @Asuka24601
+- 😊 Hi, I’m @Asuka24601
-- 👀 I’m interested in computer progrom.
+- 👀 I’m interested in computer progrom and game design.
-- 🌱 I’m currently learning C++, Python and JavaScript.
+- 🌱 I’m currently learning Rust and JavaScript，C++ and Python are the languages I use most often.
-- 💞️ I’m aways along.
+- 💞️ I’m a light video gamer and serious sci-fi fan.
 - 📫 I hope i can do better.

 <!--START_SECTION:waka-->